freddyfavour/Personal-Dashboard-Chrome-Extension/README.md

 ## Usage

 - **Open Chrome** to view the homepage with crypto and weather data.
-- **Customize Settings** in the extension for personalized experience.
+- **Customize Settings** in the extension for a personalized experience.

 ## Contributing